· Compliance · 11 min read

 What is the RCRA 90-Day Rule?

-Under the Resource Conservation and Recovery Act (RCRA) and 40 CFR 262.17, the EPA limits how long a Large Quantity Generator (LQG) can store hazardous waste on-site without a formal permit.
+Under the Resource Conservation and Recovery Act (RCRA) and the LQG accumulation rule, the EPA limits how long a Large Quantity Generator (LQG) can store hazardous waste on-site without a formal permit.
 That limit is exactly 90 calendar days from the date waste first enters a container in a Central Accumulation Area.

 If waste remains on-site for 91 days without a permit, the facility is technically operating as an unpermitted Treatment, Storage, and Disposal Facility (TSDF).
-At that point, the facility becomes subject to the full permitting and operational requirements of 40 CFR Parts 264, 265, and 270 — a regulatory regime designed for large industrial disposal operations, not manufacturing facilities.
+At that point, the facility can be pulled into the broader TSDF permitting and operating framework, a regime designed for large industrial disposal operations, not ordinary manufacturing facilities.

 Important: The 90-day rule applies to Large Quantity Generators only.
-Small Quantity Generators (SQGs) have 180 days (or 270 days if the nearest TSDF is more than 200 miles away) under 40 CFR 262.16.
+Small Quantity Generators (SQGs) generally have 180 days (or 270 days if the nearest TSDF is more than 200 miles away) under the SQG accumulation rules.
 If you’re unsure of your status, see our SQG vs. LQG Requirements guide.

 Where and When Does the Clock Start?

-This is the single most misunderstood element of the 90-day rule.
-The answer depends on where the waste is being stored when it is generated.
+The most common confusion around the RCRA 90-day rule is the clock-start question.
+The answer depends on where the waste is managed when it is generated.

-A Central Accumulation Area is any on-site location where hazardous waste is stored beyond the point of generation — a drum storage room, a chemical storage building, a designated outdoor pad, etc.
+A Central Accumulation Area is any on-site location where hazardous waste is stored beyond the point of generation, such as a drum storage room, a chemical storage building, or a designated outdoor pad.

-In a CAA, the clock starts the moment the first drop of waste enters the container — not when the container is full, not when it is moved to another area, and not when the label is written after the fact.
+In a CAA, the clock starts the moment the first drop of waste enters the container.
+Filling, moving, or labeling the container later does not reset that start date.

-The #1 mistake: An operator fills a 55-gallon drum over the course of two weeks.
+Common labeling issue: An operator fills a 55-gallon drum over the course of two weeks.
 On week three, they write today’s date on the label.
-In the EPA’s view, the Accumulation Start Date should reflect the day the first waste was placed in the drum — making the label a falsified record, and the actual accumulation period significantly longer than disclosed.
+In the EPA’s view, the Accumulation Start Date should reflect the day the first waste was placed in the drum.
+That makes the label inaccurate, and potentially falsified, while the actual accumulation period is significantly longer than disclosed.

 The accumulation start date must be visibly marked on the container label on the day accumulation begins, not retroactively.